 The ethos behind my work is simple: to present a more thoughtful, considered and less garish view of the subjects I cover.

-My motivation is to take pictures which give the viewer something to see beyond the obvious.
-In doing so, I hope the they will also ask questions and perhaps make up their own minds about what they are looking at.
+My motivation is to take pictures which give you, the viewer, something to see beyond the obvious.
+In doing so, I hope you will also ask questions and perhaps make up your own mind about what you are looking at.
 It amazes me how often someone will spot a narrative within a photo which I might not have considered.